 The mean is the average calculated by the sum of the bonus rates for both genders divided by the number in the list.
-The gap has become more equitable and the difference between the mean bonus pay for men ( $\pounds$ 454.69) and the mean bonus pay for women ( $\pounds$ 468.06) is 3% in favour of females.
+The gap last year had become more equitable and had a positive % in favour of females, however the difference between the mean bonus pay for men (\pounds 511.75) and the mean bonus pay for women (\pounds 457.29) this year has swung the opposite direction to 10% in favour of males.